skywind3000/z.lua/README.md

 Of course, you can always give more keywords to `z` command to match your destination precisely. `"z -I"` is similar to `"z -i"`, but use fzf.
 Both `"-i"` and `"-I"` provide you another way for path navigation.

 Usually, `z -I` can be aliased to `zf` (z + fuzzy finder) for convenience.
-If there are only one path matched, `z -I` will jump to it directly, fzf will only be invoked for multiple matches.

-`"z -I ."` or `"zf ."` can be used to use fzf select from entire database.
-Environment variable `_ZL_FZF_FLAG` is for overriding arguments of fzf.
-The default value is `+s -e`.
+If there are only one path matched, `z -I` will jump to it directly, fzf will only be invoked for multiple matches. `"z -I ."` or `"zf ."` can be used to use fzf select from entire database.

 For more information about this, please visit [wiki - effective with fzf](https://github.com/skywind3000/z.lua/wiki/Effective-with-fzf).